 Think about that.

-What the Barron’s article lays bare is that the vast majority of the fee can be going to the broker-dealer, not the “valuable alpha manager” (over 90% in some cases for fixed income strategies, as disclosed in the Barron’s article).
+What the Barron’s article lays bare is that the vast majority of the fee can be going to the brokerage firm (excuse me – wealth manger), not the “valuable manager” (over 90% in some cases for fixed income strategies, as disclosed in the article).